mapninja/Earthsys144/GLOSSARY.md

 A map designed to be viewed in a web browser or mobile app, often combining basemaps, hosted layers, popups, forms, and sharing settings.

+## XYZ Tile

+A small map image requested through a URL pattern that uses `{z}`, `{x}`, and `{y}` placeholders for zoom level, tile column, and tile row.
+XYZ tiles let web maps and GIS software load only the pieces of a map needed for the current view.

 ## Sources

 - Esri GIS Dictionary: https://support.esri.com/en-us/gis-dictionary